atreyaved/Alacritty-Config/README.md

 Steps to install py-wal:
-##Pywal is basically changed your terminal color scheme according to a image
+##Pywal basically changes your terminal color scheme according to a image
 1.Install the package :